Notice of Privacy Practices

 Right to a Paper Copy of This Notice

-If you believe your privacy rights have been violated, you may file a complaint with The Pill Club or with the Office of Civil Rights, U.S. Department of Health and Human Services.
-To file a complaint with The Pill Club, contact The Pill Club's Privacy Officer at the address listed at the end of this notice.
+If you believe your privacy rights have been violated, you may file a complaint with Pill Club or with the Office of Civil Rights, U.S. Department of Health and Human Services.
+To file a complaint with Pill Club, contact Pill Club's Privacy Officer at the address listed at the end of this notice.
 All complaints must be submitted in writing.
-You will not be penalized for filing a complaint.
+You may also file written complaints with the Director, Office for Civil Rights of the U.S. Department of Health and Human Services.
+Upon request, the Privacy Officer will provide you with the correct address for the Director.

 Other Uses Of Medical Information